Hey, Watermelon Lovers!

 Does your mouth start watering at the mention of this melon—the juiciest of all other melons?
 It’s no surprise if your answer is yes.
 Few people would argue that watermelon is one of the most refreshing summertime treats known to the human palette.
 That’s why we have today: National Watermelon Day to celebrate our love!
 And in our celebration on this Blog, today’s post offers up three rather surprising facts about watermelons!

 1.)
 Did you know that the stuff that gives watermelon its red tint is the same stuff that makes tomatoes that radiant red hue?
 It’s called lycopene—an essential nutrient for human consumption and very high in antioxidant activity.
-And there’s a lot more of packed away in every bite of watermelon that what tomatoes deliver.
+And there’s a lot more lycopene packed away in every bite of watermelon than what tomatoes deliver!

 2.)
 The rules get pretty funky when we venture into the realm of classifying melons.
 A watermelon is sweet with seeds on the inside—that’s a fruit.
 However, watermelon is of the same family as cucumbers, pumpkin, and squash.
 It’s actually part vegetable and part fruit.
 When it comes to classifying identifying our fruits and veggies, we haven’t got a clue!
 Did you know strawberries aren’t even berries?!